Occupancy Permit – What Does It Mean?

 - Power and water connected.

-- If mains gas the pipework is ready for connection to the gas supply.
+- If you have gas appliances the pipework is ready for connection to the gas supply.

 - Internal Doors